 Portland Trail Blazers – If Lillard doesn’t find a new home, then Portland will once more be in the playoffs.
 Joined by his SG stud, CJ McCollum, the Blazers will score but are undersized in defense.
 That’s why their ceiling is so low, no pun intended.

 Minnesota Timberwolves – The Timberwolves may cause some noise.
-Hear us out.
+Just hear us out.
 Karl Anthony Towns is a big presence at Center, PG D’Angelo Russell is back, healthy, and with an All-Star level.
 Then, a second-year leap waits for SG Anthony Edwards.

 Add a lockdown perimeter defender like PG Pat Beverley, and Minnesota can cause some mayhem in the middle seeds.